Sterling heads for best run of gains vs euro since early 2015

-LONDON (Reuters) - Sterling slipped against the euro on Friday but was still on track for its longest run of weekly gains since early 2015, with investors switching their focus from the political risks facing Britain towards those facing the euro zone.
+LONDON, Nov 25 (Reuters) - Sterling steadied on Friday, on track for its best run of weekly gains against the euro since early 2015, with investors switching their primary focus from the political risks facing Britain as it exits the EU towards those facing the euro zone.

 Data confirming that Britain's economy grew 0.5 percent in the third quarter, as anticipated, and that business investment expanded more than expected, had little impact on the currency.

-Though the pound was down half a percent against the single currency on Friday at 85.23 pence per euro, it was on course for a fourth straight week of gains and was heading for its best month in eight years with just over three trading days of November left, after a 5 percent rise.
+Though the pound was down a touch against the single currency on Friday at 84.96 pence per euro, it was on course for a fourth straight week of gains and was heading for its best month in eight years with just over three trading days of November left.

-Some analysts said the euro - which this week hit 20-month lows against the dollar - had been given some support on Friday by speculation that the European Central Bank will delay any extension in its asset-purchase programme until January.

-Sterling is still almost 10 percent weaker against the euro compared with before Britain's vote to exit the European Union, but it has climbed 5 percent since the start of November, as the euro has weakened on uncertainty over an Italian constitutional referendum in just over a week's time and over French and German elections next year.
+While still almost 10 percent weaker against the euro compared with before Britain's vote to exit the European Union, sterling has gained more than 5 percent since the start of November against a currency weighed down by uncertainty over an Italian constitutional referendum in just over a week's time, and French and German elections next year.

 "There seems to be a call for a near-term rally in sterling; we don't really see that," said ING currency strategist Viraj Patel.
 "What we're looking for is another layer of bad news and we suspect we may get it in the first quarter of next year.